haseAlt/puvi-alt/README.md

 Check the `FetchBreedsListUseCaseTest` to see an example of it in action.

+## Unit tests for the data layer (runs on JVM)

+The data layer is very dependant on the framework for tests.
+A Retrofit implementation will require a WebServer, see `RetrofitBreedsServiceTest` to see how a `MockWebServer` can help us Unit test a API connection.

+We could've easily used Robolectric to test the SharedPreferences implementations.
+Omitted because of the lack of time.

 ## Integration tests (runs on a device)

 Integration tests are more time consuming to write, and should be reserved for bigger flows,